Oral Glucose Tolerance Test (OGTT)

-- Tell your doctor about all prescription and nonprescription medicines you are taking.
-You may be instructed to stop taking certain medicines before the test.
+- Tell your doctor about all the prescription and nonprescription medicines you are taking.
+You may be told to stop taking certain medicines before the test.

 How It Is Done

-- A blood sample will be collected when you arrive.
+- A blood sample is taken when you arrive for the test.
 This is your fasting blood glucose value.
-It provides a baseline for comparing other glucose values.
+It will be compared to other glucose values in your blood.

 How It Feels